Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Picking a cheap-to-insure car.
 Consider this before buying your first car and you can reduce your insurance costs before even taking out a policy.
 As a general rule of thumb, the cheaper, safer, greener and more common it is, the less it costs to insure.

 - Maximize discounts and buy online.
 Many insurers will offer a discount of 25% or more simply for buying your car insurance policy online.
 Also, many deals and discounts only work for online signups.
-Make sure you’re taking advantage of all the discounts you are entitled to.
+Make sure you’re taking advantage of all the discounts you’re entitled to.

 - Compare policies regularly.
 Price creep is an unfortunate feature of some car insurance policies.
 Pay attention to your renewal notices, check whether your prices are increasing for no apparent reason and don’t be afraid to shop around for a new insurer.

 - Maintain your vehicle.
 Insurers may reserve the right to refuse a claim where damage could arguably have been the result of regular wear and tear or poor maintenance.
-Keeping your car roadworthy and in good condition is a good idea.
+Keeping your car roadworthy and in good condition is a good idea to save on your insurance, not to mention to prevent an unexpected breakdown.

 - Nominate your drivers.
 The cost of your policy is largely determined by the most at-risk driver on it.
 For example, if you’re a new driver with a clean record, it might cost you a disproportionate amount to include a driver with a history of speeding tickets or traffic infringements on your policy.